GitMarshallBill/docsfornems/check_commands/usage/microsoft-windows/check_wmi.rst

 Grant the required permissions to the remote user by enabling the following check boxes in the Allow column:

-1. Execute Methods
+A. Execute Methods
-2. Enable Account
+B. Enable Account
-3. Remote Enable
+C. Remote Enable
-4. Read Security
+D. Read Security

 .. figure:: ../../../img/wmi_windows_08.png
   :width: 400